-The most common questions our SEO coaches get are “How do I put keywords on my website?” and “Where do I put my keywords?”
+The most common questions our SEO coaches get are “How do I put keywords on my website?” and “How do I use keywords for SEO?”

 After reading this guide, you’ll never again wonder how to use keywords for SEO.
 Instead, you’ll have a clear process for proper keyword placement (a.k.a keyword optimization) on every page you create or update on your site.

 We aren’t going to get into how SEO works or how to pick the best keywords for your webpages.
-Although those topics are highly relevant and considered critical learning, we’re focusing on generating results by implementing an effective keyword placement workflow.
+Although those topics are highly relevant and considered critical SEO learning, we’re going to teach you how to use keywords for SEO with an effective keyword placement workflow.

 - You need to choose one focus keyword for each page you want to optimize.
 Don’t use the same term as a focus keyword on more than one page; each page should have a unique focus keyword.
 If you choose to ignore this advice, you may end up in a keyword cannibalization scenario.